 For information on how to get to Optus Stadium visit the Transperth website.

-The Stadium Transport project has been a unique opportunity for the PTA to concurrently develop the transport solution, rather than retrofit it into a constrained space.
+The Stadium Transport project has been a unique opportunity for the PTA to concurrently develop the transport solution, rather than retrofit it into an established, constrained space.

 Key features of the responsive and robust transport solution include: